istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 Istio-proxy is an Envoy proxy that is deployed as a sidecar container in the same pod as the application container.
 The Envoy proxy works by configuring filters in a chain.

-One of those filters is ext_authz, which implements ext_authz protobuf service with a specific message.
-Any server implementing the protobuf can connect with the envoy proxy and provide the authorization decision.
+One of those filters is `ext_authz`, which implements `ext_authz` protobuf service with a specific message.
+Any server implementing the protobuf can connect to the Envoy proxy and provide the authorization decision.
 OPA is one of those servers.

 {{< image width="75%"
     link="./opa2.png"